mbukowicz/mbukowicz.github.io/_posts/2016-03-25-mongo-db-basics.md

 together with *HAVING* and a number of aggregation functions like *AVG*, *SUM*, etc.
 It happens that MongoDB implements this concept using *aggregate()* method.

-As an example lets fetch the average blog posts ratings per to see, if our blog is getting better:
+As an example lets fetch the average blog posts ratings per year to see, if our blog is getting better:
 {% highlight plain %}
 > db.posts.aggregate([